 We know a thing or two about board meetings because we have observed over 300 of them--research concludes there is a direct link between board behaviors and student achievement.

-Below are some publications either authored or co-authored by members of our team.
-Click an article to download it.
+Below are some publications authored by Dr. Lee.
+Click on an article to download it.